Nambili-Samuel/Artificial-Intelligence/README.md

 ---

-## Artificial Intelligence Training Models

-AI training often relies on **training data**:

-1. **Supervised Learning:** Maps specific inputs to outputs using labeled data (e.g., recognizing images of cats).
-2. **Unsupervised Learning:** Finds patterns in unlabeled data, useful for descriptive modeling.
-3. **Semi-Supervised Learning:** Combines labeled and unlabeled data for improved results.
-4. **Reinforcement Learning:** An agent learns by trial and error, receiving feedback to improve performance.
+## How generative AI works

+In general, **generative AI** operates in three phases:

+1. **Training** – Building a foundation model by training on large datasets.
+2. **Tuning** – Adapting the model for specific applications.
+3. **Generation, Evaluation, and Further Tuning** – Generating outputs, evaluating results, and iteratively tuning to improve accuracy.

 ---